masonLighthouse/function/README.md

 - Integrations with Google Calendar (voice-activated reminders with google now added to backburner section, removing friction)
 - Draggable elements between todo and backburner section

+## Premium features

+These features are not a part of function yet, but they are on the roadmap.

+- Task analytics (indluding tracking 'nomadic' tasks that go from task to task)
+- Kanban-style task maangement between todo lists
+- Tagging
+- Task suggestions

 ## How to run

 - Clone repo